julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 ## Magical Uses & Rituals

 Artemisia isn’t just medicine.
-She’s a witch’s herb — full of magic, mystery, and protection.
+She’s a witch’s herb: full of magic, mystery, and protection.

 Across cultures, she’s been **burned to cleanse spaces, worn to ward off illness, and brewed in teas to sharpen dreams or deepen trance states**.
 In Balkan folk traditions, she’s gathered in the waxing moon, hung above doors, or steeped in moonwater for midsummer rituals.